chuck-confluent/kafka-distributed-tracing/README.md

     SELECT * FROM stockapp_dollars_by_zip_5_min EMIT CHANGES;
     ```

-1. Press `Ctrl+D` to exit the ksql shell.
+    Press `Ctrl+D` to exit the ksql shell.

 1. Start the Kafka Streams and Go applications.

     ```bash
     docker-compose up -d kstream-service api-go-service
     ```
+    You can check the logs of each service with
+    ```bash
+    docker-compose logs -f kstream-service
+    ```
+    ```bash
+    docker-compose logs -f api-go-service
+    ```
+    Press `Ctrl+C` to exit the logs.

 1. Start the OpenTelemetry collector and view the logs to see metrics being scraped from the Kafka Streams application.
+It will take a minute before the collector scrapes the JMX metrics.

     ```bash
+    docker-compose up -d collector
+    ```
+    See the logs:
+    ```bash
-    docker-compose up -d collector && docker-compose logs -f collector
+    docker-compose logs -f collector
     ```
     Exit the logs with `Ctrl-C`.